yyutong/NUtrition-Secret-Project/README.md

   After signing up, users get an account, which allows them to document the calories they intake.
   They can editing personal profile to change their email address and password.
-  If they forget password, they can click forget password to reset their password after verifying by the email.
+  If they forget password, they can click forget password to get their password after verifying by the email.

 - Add food calorie information